 Exercise and social activities are important to help manage the disease.
 So are good nutrition, a healthy lifestyle, and a calm and well-structured environment.

-Because doctors don’t know what causes the disease, there is no way to prevent it.
+Because healthcare providers don’t know what causes the disease, there is no way to prevent it.
 But some risk factors for dementia can be modified with lifestyle changes.
 Taking good care of yourself by controlling your blood pressure and glucose can reduce the risk for dementia.
 Head injury increases the risk of developing dementia, so it is important to wear a helmet when taking part in dangerous activities.
 Also wear a seat belt and take other measures to prevent brain injury.

 Alzheimer disease is a progressive disease.
 This means that memory problems and problems with doing daily tasks slowly get worse.
 Each person is affected differently, but people with Alzheimer disease have mood and behavior problems that make it hard for family members to care for them.
 As a person is less able to care for themself, families or others must help with personal care, meals, and daily activities.
 People with advanced Alzheimer disease will most likely need to stay in a place that specializes in care of people with memory disorders.